STEM Summer Research London Courses

 Supervisor: Claire Thornton

-Mitochondrial dynamics (fission and fusion) alter in response to the energy needed by the cell; both processes become dysfunctional in the aging (neurodegenerative disease)as well as the developing (birth asphyxia) brain.
-This project aims to identify regulators of mitochondrial fusion to enhance cell survival and therefore neuroprotection following neonatal brain injury.
+Mitochondrial dynamics (fission and fusion) alter in response to the energy needed by the cell; both processes become dysfunctional in the aging (neurodegenerative disease) as well as the developing (birth asphyxia) brain.
+This project aims to tackle mitochondrial dysfunction to enhance cell survival, and therefore neuroprotection, following neonatal brain injury.

 Techniques: Cell culture, live cell microscopy, cell survival assays, western blot